Dr. Takashi Ito

 Our research interests involve development of new separation and sensing techniques based on nanostructured materials for chemical and biological targets of medical and environmental interests.
 In addition, we strive to establish novel methods for self-organized fabrication of nanostructured materials of controlled morphologies and chemical properties, and to understand the separation/sensing/catalysis mechanisms within such nanostructured materials at the molecular level.

-Selected Publications (Complete list of publications)
+Selected Recent Publications (Complete list of publications)

 H. Coceancigh, K.-H. Tran-Ba, N. Siepser, L. A. Baker, T. Ito “Longitudinally Controlled Modification of Cylindrical and Conical Track-Etched Poly(ethylene terephthalate) Pores Using Electrochemically-Assisted Click Reaction” Langmuir 2017, 33, 11998-12006.